magiczixiao/OpenCL_HelloWorld/README.md

 ./main.exe HelloWorld_Kernel.aocx
 ```

-you can edit **Makefile** to choose whether to use software emulation or generate headware binary file.
+you can edit **Makefile** to choose whether to use software emulation or generate hardware binary file.